Open Membership RSS 0.4

 - The same flow runs for the other two publishers.

 The aggregator never holds Field Notes’ content; Field Notes never holds aggregator subscriber data beyond the pseudonym.
-Revenue share between aggregator and publishers is settled out of band, governed by whatever business agreement they signed.
+Revenue share between aggregator and publishers is settled out of band.

 Part II: Implementation Status

 This section is non-normative.
-It records the reference implementations, conformance test artifacts, and project context that accompany this specification.
-Project-internal material, custodianship plans, working-group composition, RFC submission strategy, and lessons drawn from related specifications, is deliberately excluded; it is recorded in internal/RATIONALE.md.
+It enumerates the reference implementations and the conformance test suite that accompany this specification.
+Custodianship, working-group composition, submission strategy, and lessons drawn from adjacent specifications are recorded in internal/RATIONALE.md.

 A. Reference Implementations